ubports/docs.ubports.com/sdk/apps/qml/QtQuick/TextInput.rst

 The cursor position type specifies how the cursor position should be resolved.

--  `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.CursorBetweenCharacters
+-  :ref:`TextInput <sdk_qtquick_textinput>`.CursorBetweenCharacters -
-   - Returns the position between characters that is nearest x.
+   Returns the position between characters that is nearest x.
--  `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.CursorOnCharacter -
+-  :ref:`TextInput <sdk_qtquick_textinput>`.CursorOnCharacter - Returns the
-   Returns the position before the character that is nearest x.
+   position before the character that is nearest x.

 |

+.. _sdk_qtquick_textinput_rect positionToRectangle-method:

 +--------------------------------------------------------------------------+
 |        \ rect positionToRectangle(int *pos*)                             |